hapax/hapax.github.io/assets/teaching.md

 There are a few different ways we could fix this situation.
-The first is to tighten the connection between practice and real life, and go on small, unambitious walks.
+The first is to tighten the connection between practice and real life, and go on small, unambitious strolls.
 But what if a whole sector of the economy depends on advanced hiking skills?
-What if we need wayfarers, explorers and hunters, to help meet the needs of society as a whole?
+What if we need wayfarers, explorers and hunters to help meet the needs of society as a whole?
 If we lower our sights, everyone loses.
-Perhaps, then, we should only take *natural walkers* into the scrubland, those who walk tirelessly and without complaint.
+Perhaps, then, we should focus on training *natural walkers* those who walk tirelessly and without complaint through the scrubland.
-These students would seem to have the most hiking potential.
+These students seem to have the most hiking potential.
-But this all depends on whether walking is a skill that can be developed.
+But if walking is a skill that can be *developed*, rather than a natural ability (like double-jointedness) you either have or don't, then we have just cut ourselves off from a huge reservoir of talent.
-If so, then by focusing on natural walkers, we lose access to a huge pool of talent, namely those with the potential to be great hikers if only they had the motivation to walk.

-There is an obvious way to develop good hikers and maximise access to talent.
+There is a simple way to develop good hikers and maximise access to
-We should stop marching students through the scrubland!
+talent: stop marching students through the scrubland!
 We should take them through varied and stimulating terrain, into forests, along streams, down canyons, and up slopes.
 At first, they would hike along well-marked trails, but with time,